SAP/InfraBox/src/services/gcp/README.md

 ```

 ## Install
-To install the service in your Kubernetes cluser you have to first create a GCP Service Account with `Kubernetes Engine Admin` permissions.
+To install the service in your Kubernetes cluser you have to first create a GCP Service Account with `Kubernetes Engine Admin` and `Service Account User` roles.
 Download the service account json file and save it as `service_account.json`.
 Then create a secret for it:

 ```